-The male condom is a form of contraception for men.
+The male condom is a form of male contraception.
 It also protects against sexually transmissible infections (STIs).
 This page explains how a male condom works and tells you how to use it.

 What is a condom?